iftec/recipe-book/README.md

     * The Instructions tab explain how to use the functionality of the recipe book.
 * Have a favorites recipes section.
     * The user can add any recipes they have added or search through existing recipes to add to there favorites list.
-* Edit my existing recipess.
+* Edit my existing recipes.
     * The users will be able to edit and update any recipes they have added.
 * Search for recipes.
     The user can search by name or ingredience for recipes in the database.